 Connecting the Dots: Experiments with Teaching Tech in the Museum Studies Computer ClubLightning Talk

-Cait Reizman, The George Washington University, USA, Charles Zange, The George Washington University, USA
+Cait Reizman, Charles Zange, The George Washington University, USA

 Most museum professionals would not consider themselves computer experts.
 The responsibility of introducing staff to new media often falls on the “Museum Technologist”– one individual with expertise teaching the ways of the Web.
 But increasing adoption of new technologies challenges the definition of expertise.
 Once everyone on staff has a cell phone or social media account, how do we identify who isn’t a museum technologist?